Free Quote Pre Pay & SAVE

 Dense shrubs, under decks, damp mulch, leaf-heavy corners, fence lines, and neighboring vegetation often matter more than the open lawn.

-A neat-looking yard can still have heavy mosquito pressure if the resting and breeding zones remain favorable.
+A neat-looking yard can still have heavy mosquito pressure if resting and breeding zones remain favorable.

 Why are ticks still showing up if my lawn looks clean?